linusshops/iddqd/README.md

 possible to add a custom XML attribute like `ifcontroller="someController"` to the `<rewrite>` nodes in `config.xml` files, in an attempt at a clean integration between two distinct modules that rewrite the same core classes.
-It did not look straightforward, but the possibility of throwing an event right before the classes are named, seemed like a good opportunity for this kind of magic.
+That did not seem like a fruitful endeavour, but the possibility of throwing an event right before the classes are named, seemed like a good opportunity for this kind of magic.

 ## How?